 Contrast and Balance

-When selecting the best paint colors for dark hallways, it’s important to consider the principles of contrast and balance.
+When you’re choosing the best paint colors for dark hallways, it’s important to consider the principles of contrast and balance.

-By choosing colors with appropriate contrast, you can accentuate specific features in the hallway, such as trim, doors, or artwork.
+Choosing colors with appropriate contrast will accentuate specific features in the hallway, like your trim, doors, or decor.

-For instance, a lighter shade of paint on the walls can make darker trim stand out, while a darker hue can create a striking contrast with lighter doors or artwork.
+I’ve noticed how a lighter shade of paint on the walls can make darker trim stand out and a darker hue can create a striking contrast with lighter doors.

 Some popular paint colors that provide a balanced contrast and aren’t white include: